a-luna/aaronluna.dev/content/flask_api_tutorial/part-3/index.md

 ## Introduction

 It's finally time to start configuring the API!
-Keep in mind that the URL routes and the business logic that takes place when a user sends a `GET`, `POST`, `PUT` or `DELETE` request could all be accomplished using the functions, classes and decorators provided in Flask (that is, without using the Flask-RESTPlus extension).
+Keep in mind that the URL routes and the business logic that takes place when a user sends a `GET`, `POST`, `PUT` or `DELETE` request could all be accomplished using the functions, classes and decorators provided in Flask (that is, without using the Flask-RESTx extension).
 However, doing so would require considerably more code and would not give us the Swagger UI page to document and test the API.

 Before we begin, let's discuss what makes a REST API <span class="bold-italics">RESTful</span> and make a decision to abide (or not to abide) by <a href="https://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints" target="_blank">the requirements and constraints of REST</a>.